 A special Note for Self-Hypnosis Class: “Self-Hypnosis for a Better Life” is an on-going 8-week course at West End Community Centre in Vancouver, BC.
-It is 3 or 4 times a year.
+It is 3 times a year.
 For more information, please visit the Event Page.

 Although a well trained hypnotherapist is a fast track to your wellbeing, health and growth, there are a lot of aspects you can do on your own by self-hypnosis.
 Here are some examples: